Please note this call is now closed.

 This is a unique opportunity for you to build skills around understanding the impact of your research.
 This bespoke programme will be tailored around your research with training delivered in a fun and engaging way.
 I have had the opportunity to take part in a similar scheme and have found it hugely beneficial from learning to engage with UK Parliament to writing an article for UK media and designing and delivering a research programme in Colombia!
 I am excited to be working with RIS to deliver similar training to benefit the researchers of Bath.

-The Fellowship brings together external experts with our internal experts to deliver you training and development opportunities in research impact, knowledge exchange, policy engagement, public engagement, communication and dissemination.
+The Fellowship brings together external and internal experts to deliver you training and development opportunities in research impact, approaches to planning for impact (Theory of Change), delivering impact (including knowledge exchange) and evidencing impact (monitoring and evaluation).

 Benefits